-The reality dating show will take place at just one location, where the cast will also live.
-Everyone involved will be tested before entering the filming location and then be isolated for a “quarantine period” before the cameras start rolling, Variety reported on June 26.
+How did the reality dating show pull off a *mostly* regular season with 30 contestants, two Bachelorettes and a full cast and crew?
+Everyone involved was tested for COVID-19 before entering the filming location and then was isolated for a “quarantine period” before the cameras started rolling, Variety reported on June 26.
 In addition, “regular testing and temperature checks are expected.”

 Clare’s season was originally supposed to start filming in March with a slotted premiere date for mid-May.
-Sadly, the show went on hiatus amid COVID-19 cases skyrocketing across the country.
-The Bachelorette crew is reportedly going “above-and-beyond the recommendations” for safety and cleanliness, according to the source.
+However, the show went on hiatus amid COVID-19 cases skyrocketing across the country.
+Filming finally began in July.